 California became the 2nd American state — and the 7th government in the world — to offer legal marriage to same-sex couples on May 15, 2008.

 As a result of a suit, married, same-sex couples would have finally been treated as next-of-kin in California.
-The legal marriage status for same-sex couples is recognized by New York and Massachusetts, but not by the U.S. Government and most other states.

 On November 4, 2008, Proposition 8 was narrowly won, which gutted the right of same-sex couples to marry by amending the state constitution.
 Three suits were quickly launched to stop the evisceration of civil rights.
 Licenses were still being issued by some county clerks until the California Secretary of State published the official final election results on December 9, 2008.